backdrop-contrib/bueditor/README.txt

 - some prefix or suffix text or html (prefix: '[ ', suffix: ' ]')
 - to join two fields in a single line like in image width & height fields (getnext: true)
 - to set custom attributes for the field (attributes: {size: 10, style: 'width: 200px'})
+- to force value entry (required: true)

 Note:
 - The field object must have a name property that specifies the attribute name. ex:{name: 'href'}
-- If a field value has new line character(\n) in it, then the field type automatically becomes "textarea"
+- If a field value has new a line character(\n) in it, then the field type automatically becomes "textarea"

 So lets add an "align" attribute field to the image dialog(note that it's not XHTML compliant):

-The field object to pass to eDefTagDialog is;
+The field object to pass to E.tagDialog is;
 {
   name: 'align',//required
   title: 'Image align', // if we dont set it, it will be set as 'Align' automatically.(the name with the first letter uppercase)
   type: 'select', // we use a selectbox instead of a plain textfield.
-  options: {'': '', left: 'Left', right: 'Right', center: 'Center'} // set options in the form-> {attribute-value: 'Visible value'}
+  options: {'': '', left: 'Left', right: 'Right', center: 'Center'} //structure is {attribute-value: 'Visible value'}
 }

 Lets add it to the form in the image button's content: